REAL or FAKE? We’ve been embroiled in this debate for years now.

 Given the logistics of transporting your tree, we understand that this is a trip where it’s best to drive.
 But we’ve thrown in a few tips to offset your footprint while you’re making merry.
 Here, a few great (and green) tree farms.

 The Trees: Douglas Firs, Monterey Pines, Sequoias, Incense Cedars, Arizona Cypresses or Swift Silvers are all available for the cutting.
-All trees cost $60, and the farm’s expert staff will help you tie and load your tree.
+Trees cost between $85-$105, and the farm’s expert staff will help you tie and load your tree.

 Why it’s Farm-tastic: Giant swings, marshmallows, and ocean-view picnics are only a few of the fun activities on offer at the farm (read about more of them here).